2023 Negros Oriental's 3rd congressional district special election: Preparation

 After the House resolution was passed, COMELEC earlier said that they would not be able to hold the special election concurrently with the barangay and Sangguniang Kabataan (SK) elections in October due to time constraints.
 Instead, they were planning to hold the election in December.
 A week later, COMELEC announced that the special election would be on December 9, 2023, with the filing of candidacies from November 6 to 8.
 The filing deadline would later be extended to November 11.

-COMELEC allocated ₱75 million for the conduct of the election.
-There are a total of 301,264 registered voters in the district.
+At the time this election was called, there were a total of 301,264 registered voters in the district.
 The provincial Joint Peace and Security Coordinating Center plans to extend the preparations for the barangay and SK elections to the special election.
-The Philippine Army's 3rd Infantry Division, whose command area includes Negros Oriental, is ready to add more troops to the province if necessary.
+The Philippine Army's 3rd Infantry Division, whose command area includes Negros Oriental, was ready to add more troops to the province if necessary.

 Candidates

 The Degamo family plans to field a candidate for the position.
 Pamplona mayor Janice Degamo said that they are looking for ways to field just one candidate so as to prevent vote-splitting.
 Degamo says they have two potential candidates, both cousins of the slain governor.
 The mayor had herself ruled out being one of the candidates.
 Meanwhile, Pryde Henry Teves was also eyeing the seat he formerly held from 2007 to 2016.

 The COMELEC has said that they are expecting mayor Degamo and former representative Teves to file their candidacies.
 Other potential candidates include Siaton mayor Fritz Diaz, and retired Philippine Navy colonel Reynaldo Lopez.
-Degamo is the mayor of Pamplona, a town in the 2nd district; she may be beset with residency issues if she runs for the 3rd district seat.
+Degamo was the then-mayor of Pamplona, a town in the 2nd district; she may be beset with residency issues if she runs for the 3rd district seat.

 No one showed up on the first day of filing for candidacies on November 6.
 The COMELEC then extended the filing period, from November 8 to November 11.
 In case there are no candidates, the COMELEC will report this to the House of Representatives, which will then decide on what to do.
 On November 7, Lopez filed his candidacy as an independent.
 On the next day, Pryde Henry Teves and Bacong mayor Lenin Aviola filed their candidacies.